-The Group regularly entered into short-term leases for rented premises and a motor vehicle.
-As at 31 December 2021 and 2020, the portfolio of short-term leases is similar to the portfolio of short-term leases to which the short-term lease expense disclosed above.
+The Group regularly entered into short-term leases for rented premises and motor vehicles.
+During the year ended 31 December 2022, one short-term lease for a rented premise has modified into a long-term lease and the related lease liabilities of long-term lease has been included in the lease liabilities of the Group as at 31 December 2022 (2021: the portfolio of short-term leases is similar to the portfolio of short-term leases to which the short-term lease expense).
+There are no significant commitments for other short-term leases for rented premises and motor vehicles as at 31 December 2022.